 The President is the chief executive officer of the school and the administrative head of the school, operating under the authority vested in the President by the Board of Directors.
-The President implements policies formulated by the Board of Directors and exercises final authority over all school activities and programs.
+The President

 The Principal directs and administers all school operations including the religious education program, instructional programs, support services, and student activities.
 The Principal assures that the values, mission, and philosophy of Blanchet Catholic School are reflected in all aspects of the school's operation.